larryhudson/realtime-calendar-assistant/README.md

 - Modern UI built with React Spectrum components
 - Backend REST API for calendar event management (CRUD)
 - Persistent storage using SQLite
-- (Planned) Real-time LLM-powered assistant features
+- Real-time LLM-powered assistant features (OpenAI Realtime API integration)
+- **Conversation review and evaluation:**
+  - Record and upload audio from conversations
+  - Automatic transcription of audio
+  - Add notes and comments with timestamps for evaluation
+  - Review past conversations, audio, transcriptions, and notes in the frontend

 ---